b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 ```

 Just like greater the `variance` (and `standard deviation`) expressed the
-greater spread of points around the mean in @sec:statistics_normal_distribution
+greater spread of points around the mean in @sec:statistics_normal_distribution,
 here the greater covariance expresses the greater spread of the points around
 the imaginary trend line (in @fig:ch07biomassCor).
 Now, the covariance for
 `plantB` is like 9% greater than the covariance for `plantA`
  (`round(covPlantB/covPlantA * 100, digits=2)` =
-  `jl round(covPlantB/covPlantA * 100, digits=2)`%) so can we say that the
+  `jl round(covPlantB/covPlantA * 100, digits=2)`%), so can we say (based on the
-spread of data points is 9% greater for `plantB`?
+covariances alone) that the spread of data points is 9% greater for `plantB`?
 Nope, we cannot.
-To
-understand why let's look at the graph below.
+To understand why let's look at the graph below.

 ![Effect of rainfall on plants' biomass.](./images/ch07biomassCorDiffUnits.png){#fig:ch07biomassCorDiffUnits}

-Here, we got plantA biomass in different units (kilograms and pounds), still
+Here, we got `plantA` biomass in different units (kilograms and pounds).
+Still,
-logic and visual inspection of the graph points that the spread of the data
+logic and visual inspection of the points spread on the graph suggest that the
-points is the same.
-Or is it?
+covariances should be the same.
+Or maybe not?

 ```jl
 s = """